 The relation of pressure and sub-pressure at the respective speed always remains synchronised, which makes wide-range transport in such a big dimension possible.
 Ideal systematic traffic consists of 5 to 30 units per kilometre of route.

 And now to the technically reasonable PV-foils:

 By covering the pipe-track with “in-light-active-surfaces” we are able to generate power throughout the year.
 On tracks running from North to South, the movable PV-foil will follow the sun from East to West.
-At present, Alwitra - Evalon solar cSi®, or Heliatek® and Nanosolar - CIGS cells®* boast a good performance as they are cheap, efficient, easy to cut and adhesive as well as sustainable in production.
+At present, E.g. Alwitra - Evalon solar cSi ®, Heliatek ®, Hanergy ® and Nanosolar - CIGS cells ® * boast a good performance as they are cheap, efficient, easy to cut and adhesive as well as sustainable in production.